Subhashinibalu/ReactTodoTask/README.md

 3. You can edit and delete the todo's by clicking on the Edit and Delete buttons given in the todo card.

-4. To use the todo app click here[]
+4. To use the todo app click this link--> [https://reactappmytodo.netlify.app/]

             Kindly Check.
 Thank YOU!